nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 4. Create a `./.vscode/tasks.json` from `/.vscode/tasks.TEMPLATE-ESP32.json`.

     For flashing the nanoCLR into the ESP32 or to erase the flash of the ESP32 you will need a `tasks.json` file.
-You can manually copy the template (`tasks.TEMPLATE-ESP32.json`) and then adjust the COM port and the path to nanoFramework build directory (**!!mind the forward slashes!!**) to your needs.
-The Power Shell script `.\install-esp32-tools.ps1` will adjust the file for you.
+You can manually copy the template (`tasks.TEMPLATE-ESP32.json`) and then adjust the COM port and the varios paths with place holders (**!!mind the forward slashes!!**) to your needs.
+The Power Shell script `.\install-esp32-tools.ps1` will adjust the file for you if you used it.
+Use the paramter '-C COM6' to select COM6 for flashing the ESP32 DevKitC.

 ```
 {
     "version": "2.0.0",
 	    "tasks": [
         {
-            "taskName": "Flash nanoCLR COM6",
+            "taskName": "Flash nanoCLR <COMPORT>",
             "type": "shell",
-            "command": "python C:/ESP32_Tools/esp-idf-v3.0/components/esptool_py/esptool/esptool.py --chip esp32 --port \"COM6\" --baud 115200 --before \"default_reset\" --after \"hard_reset\" write_flash -z --flash_mode \"dio\" --flash_freq \"40m\" --flash_size detect 0x1000 C:/ESP32_Tools/libs/bootloader.bin 0x10000 <path-to-nanoFramework-build-directory-mind-the-forward-slashes>/nanoCLR.bin 0x8000 <path-to-nanoFramework-build-directory-mind-the-forward-slashes>/partitions_4mb.bin",
+            "command": "python <absolute-path-to-the-IDF-folder-mind-the-forward-slashes>/components/esptool_py/esptool/esptool.py --chip esp32 --port \"<COMPORT>\" --baud 115200 --before \"default_reset\" --after \"hard_reset\" write_flash -z --flash_mode \"dio\" --flash_freq \"40m\" --flash_size detect 0x1000 <absolute-path-to-the-bootloader-folder-mind-the-forward-slashes>/bootloader.bin 0x10000 <path-to-nanoFramework-build-directory-mind-the-forward-slashes>/nanoCLR.bin 0x8000 <path-to-nanoFramework-build-directory-mind-the-forward-slashes>/partitions_4mb.bin",
             "presentation": {
                 "reveal": "always",
                 "panel": "shared"